anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Supported environment {#sup-env}

-This solution is intended to be used in domains with limited support of on-site PKI services and comprises use cases in which:
+This solution is intended to be used in domains with limited support of on-site PKI services and comprises use cases like the following.

-* there is no registration authority available in the target domain.
-The connectivity to an off-site RA in an operator's network may only be available temporarily.
-A local store and forward device is used for the communication with the off-site services.
+* There is no registration authority available in the target domain.
+  Connectivity to an off-site RA is intermittent or entirely offline.
+  A store-and-forward mechanism is used for communicating with the off-site services.

-* authoritative actions of a local RA are limited and may not comprise authorization of certification requests of pledges.
-Final authorization is done at the RA residing in the operator domain.
+* Authoritative actions of a local RA are limited and may not be sufficient for authorizing certification requests by pledges.
+  Final authorization is done by an RA residing in the operator domain.

-* the target deployment domain already has an established certificate management approach that shall be reused to (e.g., in brownfield installations).
+* The target deployment domain already has an established certificate management approach that shall be reused to (e.g., in brownfield installations).